Chemistry

 synthetic organic chemistry, organometallic catalysis, environmentally sustainable chemical synthesis

-My students and I are interested in the broad field of synthetic organic chemistry, including the development of environmentally sustainable processes.
+My students and I are interested in the broad field of synthetic organic chemistry, including the development of therapeutics and environmentally sustainable processes.
 Our main areas of research include:

-• the synthesis of complex structures inspired by nature;
+• the synthesis of complex structures with potential medicinal applications;

 • the application of transition metal catalysts to organic chemistry;